openflow-labs/openflow/README.md

 OpenFlow was initially developed as part of the [Aleph Crecimiento Hackathon, 2024](https://www.aleph.crecimiento.build/en-aleph-hackathon).
 We participated in this hackathon through the [PSE Core Program](https://pse.dev/en/programs), where we deepened our knowledge of programmable cryptography and zero-knowledge proofs.

-In partnership with [D&D Fundacion](https://ddfundacion.org/), we are committed to solving the transparency and privacy problems that prevent help from reaching those who need it.
+In partnership with [D&D Fundacion](https://ddfundacion.org/), we are committed to solving the transparency and privacy challenges that institutions face when handling funds of public interest.

 ## License